carboneio/carbone-sdk-go/API-REFERENCE.md

 ```go
 func (csdk *CSDK) RenderReport(templateID string, jsonData string) (APIResponse, error)
 ```
-Function to render the report from a templateID and a stringified JSON Object with [your data and options](https://carbone.io/api-reference.html#rendering-a-report).
+Function to render the report from a templateID and a stringified JSON Object with [datas and options](https://carbone.io/api-reference.html#rendering-a-report).
 It returns a APIResponse struct.
 The generated report and link are destroyed one hour after rendering.

 **Example**